drewelliott/clab-radius/README.md

 `cd clab; sudo clab deploy -t topo.yml --reconfigure`

+> Note: you will need to have already acquired your license key for sros - make sure you have updated `topo.yml` with the correct location of the license file

 Once the topology is fully booted, you will see the table with the details.

 Here are the default users: